Donrwalsh/curiouser-paradox/train-of-thought.md

 - [ ] It might be worth cycling refreshTokens when resetting a password.

+I'm listening to this Udemy course on Angular like a podcast, pausing whenever something comes up that I'm not familiar with.
+First thing that really caught my eye is the @ViewChild() decorator which I don't believe I've ever used.
+So I tinkered with it on the main-admin component (password reset form) and then decided that I actually want to retain some of this work, so I spun up a 'play' component that is kinda guarded behind signing in and so I can durdle with stuff like this and keep it around for reference.

+- [ ] Consider making 'play' a module rather than a sub-component of admin, if there are enough reasons to do so.

+- [ ] Also, the password reset form should be its own dedicated component.
+It is a bit sloppy as it is right now, being part of the main admin component.

 # Couldn't Have Done it Without You

 - https://www.markdownguide.org/extended-syntax/